 What should you do if your brake light comes on?
 First, check your owner’s manual.
 Find out precisely what the brake light means for your particular make and model to remove most of our troubleshooting steps.

 In case you don’t have an owner’s manual or don’t want to dig it out of your glove compartment, you can always look online.
-Most car manuals can be found can be found with a quick Google search, giving you everything you need to know.
+Most car manuals can be found with a quick Google search, giving you everything you need to know.

-Here are are some quick troubleshooting steps to follow:
+Here are some quick troubleshooting steps to follow: